 Your team will perform only if they have the map to navigate through the system and the ability to read it correctly.
 If they encounter a hurdle, they should have the resources and the confidence to overcome it.

 Sales playbooks reinforce the learning process, keep your team up-to-date, and serve as a cheat sheet for employees in a bind.
 It can also serve as a central communication blueprint.

-Having a sales playbook also ensures that everyone on your team is on the same page.
-From seasoned and experienced professionals to rookies, a playbook helps ensure everyone knows their role in the group and how to deal with situations.
+Having a sales playbook also ensures that everyone on your sales team is on the same page.
+From seasoned and experienced sales professionals to rookies, a business playbook helps ensure everyone knows their role in the group and how to deal with situations.

 Benefits of a Sales Playbook

 Creating a sales playbook can be a time-consuming and labor-intensive process.
-However, it has the potential to transform your sales team into a super sales team.
+However, it has the potential to transform your sales team into a high-performance team.

 Here are a few benefits of having a well-crafted sales playbook:

 It takes 3 months just to get a sales rep situated and up to 15 months before they can become a top performer according to RAIN Group.